 Disclosure: This complimentary box was received for review purposes.
 All opinions are my own, and no compensation was received.

-Did you get Book of the Month this month?
+Did you get Book of the Month in July?
 If so, what book(s) did you select?
 What genre is typically your favorite?

-July 2018 Book of the Month selections have been revealed!
-This month’s options are:
+July 2019 Book of the Month selections have been revealed!
+July options are:

 ~Use coupon code RIDE to get your first book for $9.99.